Queensland is making it a habit of blowing my mind – most recently it was on Hayman Island in the Whitsunday Islands.

 Yep, they call it a “Hayman Moment“, indulging in one of their signature ocean massages as part of their acclaimed Spa packages.

-If you don’t want to just lay by the pool and read (top of my list) then head to one of the islands beaches for some sunbathing, swimming, snorkeling, sea kayaking, sailing, or, work up a sweat and hit the gymnasium, the tennis courts or the golf driving range.
+If you don’t want to just lay by the pool and read (top of my list) then head to one of the beaches on Hayman Island for sunbathing, swimming, diving snorkeling, sea kayaking, sailing, or, work up a sweat and hit the gymnasium, the tennis courts or the golf driving range.

 You can wander the immaculate and lush tropical gardens